lakasir/lakasir/docs/phases/PHASE_1.md

 ## Acceptance Criteria

 - [ ] User can log in with email/password
-- [ ] Sidebar displays all menu items based on role
-- [ ] Sidebar collapses on mobile, shows drawer
+- [ ] User can register with valid tenant/user data
 - [ ] All base UI components render correctly
 - [ ] Toast notifications appear and dismiss
 - [ ] Modal opens and closes correctly